Wyatt Earp’s Vendetta Ride

 - Arrive Tombstone, Arizona Territory during the day – or arrive several days prior to shop and see the sights.

-- 7:00 PM – “Meet & Greet” – at the Historic Crystal Palace Hotel on Allen Street.
-Appretizers & Cash bar provided.
+- 7:00 PM – “Meet & Greet” – Dinner at the Tombstone Monument Guest Ranch… Tombstone toniest eatery plus Cash bar provided.

 Monday through Friday, October 15 – 19, 2018 – Vendetta Ride in and around Tombstone